jonschlinkert/lazy-cache/README.md

 **Faster, safer code**

-There main advantage to this, the main is that `require`s are loaded on demand, so only code that is actually used will ever be loaded.
+There many advantage to this, the main is that `require`s are loaded on demand, so only code that is actually used will ever be loaded.
 As a result, applications will load faster (sometimes much faster - we've seen load times drop from ~1 second to less than 50 milliseconds).

 Moreover, in some cases this also avoids inadvertently loading libraries that execute code or modifies globals, etc.